jiaohehu/NPreview/DOC-diagram.md

     Each circle, half circle, quarter circle, or actant is to be positioned so that their center aligns with the path point.

-  + `ray.arc` - draw a small arc denoting the interior of an angle formed by two rays
+  + `drawanglearc` - draw a small arc denoting the interior of an angle
-  + `ray.sq ` - draw a small square denoting the interior of an angleformed by two rays
+  + `drawanglearc.sq ` - draw a small square denoting the interior of a right angle

+    These two instructions are designed to an interior arc denoting the span of an angle.
+    The first draws the the arc and the second one draws a square.

-    These two instructions both need three coordinates and only takes first three coordinates.
+    Both of these instructions need three coordinates and only takes first three coordinates.
 The first point is assumed to be the vertex of the angle.
-The second is a point on the first ray, and third a point on the second ray.
+The second coordinate denotes any point on the first side that forms the angle, and third coordinate denotes a arbitrary point on the second side of the angle.
 In the following example it will draw an arc for an angle such that its vertex is at (3,4) and its starting side goes through the point of (4,4) and its second side goes through the point (4,5).
 This is a 45-degree angle spanning from 0 to 45.

+    ```
+    drawanglearc (3,4) (4,4) (4,5)
-    ``` ray.arc (3,4) (4,4) (4,5) ```
+    drawanglearc.sq (3,4) (4,4) (4,5)
+    ```

-    The `ray.arc` instruction draw a small arc in the interior of an angle.
+    The `drawanglearc` instruction draw a small arc in the interior of an angle.
-    The arc is draw close to the vertex with a radius of 1/2 of
-    the grid unit.
-When the angle becomes 60-deg or less the radius of the arc
-    will start to increase to accommodate for the lack of visible spaces
-    between two sides of the angle.
-The maximum radius is capped at 2+1/2 grid
+    The arc is draw close to the vertex with a radius of 1/2 of the grid unit.
+When the angle becomes 60-deg or less the radius of the arc will start to increase to accommodate for the lack of visible spaces between two sides of the angle.
+The maximum radius is capped at 2+1/2 grid unit.
-    unit.

-    The `ray.sq` draws the square marker for denoting a right angle.
-Note that
-    it should only be used for a known right angle.
-The measurement of the
-    side of the square is always that of 1/2 unit length.
+    The `drawanglearc.sq` draws the square marker for denoting a right angle.
+Note that it should only be used for a known right angle.
+The measurement of the side of the square is always that of 1/2 unit length.